 How is the surgery performed?

-The procedures are carried out as follows:
+The procedures are performed as follows:

 Advantages of surgical treatment at oxford medical